coderefinery/coderefinery.org/content/join/meetings.md

 Every Monday at 14 CET/CEST.

-We welcome anyone interested in CodeRefinery to join our weekly team meetings.
+We welcome everyone interested in CodeRefinery to join our weekly meetings.
-This is the place to drop by if you would like to get involved but don't know where to start.
+This is the place to drop by if you have questions or would like to get involved but don't know where to start.

 - [Next meeting agenda and connection details](https://hackmd.io/@coderefinery/team-meeting)
-- Calendar invites: [Subscribe to "team events" calendar here](https://coderefinery.github.io/calendar/), which includes these meetings.
+- Calendar invites: [Subscribe to "team events" calendar here](/calendars/), which includes these meetings.

-#### Scope:
+### Scope

+- Information exchange
 - Making sure everything fits together
 - Workshop scheduling, governance, and roadmap
-- Improving the processes, website and documentation
+- Improving the processes, website, and documentation
-- Information exchange
 - Bouncing ideas off others
 - Making day-to-day decisions
-  - Any major decisions are also discussed in [Zulipchat](https://coderefinery.zulipchat.com) or with the the steering group.
+- Major decisions are also discussed in the [Zulipchat](https://coderefinery.zulipchat.com) or with the steering group

 ### Archive of past community calls